 Take a proactive approach to pet care and you’ll keep both your beloved cat or dog and your bank account happy.
 Provide a diet that’s appropriate to their breed, age, and health so that they don’t put on excess weight and make sure to offer plenty of exercise.
-Scheduling regular check-ups with the vet helps catch any issues before they become expensive medical problems.
+Scheduling regular check-ups with the veterinarian helps catch any issues before they become expensive medical problems.
 Stay on top of treatments for parasites and always seek treatment ASAP if you think anything is amiss.

 5. Get used to at-home dental care

 While most dogs and cats don’t need two minutes of brushing each morning and night, the more dental care you can give them the better.
+Daily brushing is ideal.
 Dental procedures are expensive and aren’t always covered by pet insurance policies.
 If your dog or cat is still young, get them used to regular teeth brushing as soon as possible.
 You can also offer specialized dental treats to cut down on bad breath-causing bacteria and plaque.
 If your budget allows, schedule a cleaning session with the vet at least once a year.

 6. Shop around for medications and supplements

 If your dog or cat needs medications or your vet recommends supplements like Glucosamine or Omega 3 tablets, there’s no obligation to pay top dollar.
 Be a savvy shopper by researching sites such as 1-800-PetMeds for discounted medicines.
 Some medications may even be stocked by your local pet shop or pharmacy!
 If you can only get an item from your vet, ask if there’s a generic version before splurging on a name brand.
 There’s a lot of truth to the saying, ‘If you don’t ask, you don’t get!’
 Beware though, over the counter products may not be as effective or as high quality as veterinary based formulations.

 7. Make friends with your local discount stores